asian-mario/ROUGE2/README.md

 ![ROUGE2](./img/ROUGE.png)

 This is a 2D game engine currently under development.
 It leverages OpenGL for rendering, with plans to support other APIs in the future.
-The engine also utilizes GLFW for window and input management, ImGui for the user interface, and GLM for mathematical operations.
+The engine also utilizes GLFW for window support and the backbone for inputs, ImGui for the user interface, and GLM for mathematical operations.

 ## Getting Started